Khunanon-Chanasongkhram/DisVar/README.md

 DisVar is an R package that finds diseases from a VCF file by comparing the variants in the VCF file with those in various databases.
-The package currently supports five databases: GWASdb, GRASP, GWAS Catalog, GAD, and, Johnson and O’Donnell.
+The package currently supports five databases: GWASdb, GRASP, GWAS Catalog, GAD, and Johnson and O’Donnell.

+## Features

+- Finds diseases from a VCF file by comparing the variants in the VCF file with those in various databases.

+- Supports five databases: GWASdb, GRASP, GWAS Catalog, GAD, and Johnson and O’Donnell.

 ## Installation